trapx00/Lightx00/README.md

 ## Introduction

-Light x00 is a light product purchasing-selling-stacking system by Trap x00.
+Light x00 is a light product purchasing-selling-stocking system by Trap x00.

 ## Feature